agent-network/auth0-login/README.md

 ## Deploy to Auth0 Universal Login Pages

-1. Run `npm run build` , a dist folder will be created with `index.html, main.js` files
+1. Run `yarn build` , a dist folder will be created with `index.html, main.js` files
-2. Upload the `main.js` file to a CDN, example AWS S3 Bucket
-3. Add the script tag to import the `main.js` file in the `index.html`
-4. Copy the contents of `index.html` into Auth0 Universal Login, Login section.
+2. create a new release on github repository
+3. change the version here js file version here https://manage.auth0.com/dashboard/jp/shin-caritore-dev/login_page